sjbevins/n8n-arxiv-digest/README.md

 **Column details:**

-- **Name** — Used in the email greeting and in the LLM prompt for personalization
+- **Name**: Used in the email greeting and in the LLM prompt for personalization
-- **Email** — Where the digest will be sent
+- **Email**: Where the digest will be sent
-- **Keywords** — Comma-separated research interests.
+- **Keywords**: Comma-separated research interests.
 These are embedded with SPECTER2 and compared against paper abstracts.
-Be specific — `"transformer architecture, attention mechanisms, large language models"` works better than just `"AI"`
+Be specific: `"transformer architecture, attention mechanisms, large language models"` works better than just `"AI"`
-- **Categories** — Comma-separated arXiv categories to scrape.
+- **Categories**: Comma-separated arXiv categories to scrape.
 See the [arXiv category taxonomy](https://arxiv.org/category_taxonomy) for the full list.
 Common categories are listed in the [Configuration Reference](#arxiv-categories) section below.
-- **Status** — Set to `active` to receive digests.
+- **Status**: Set to `active` to receive digests.
 Set to anything else (e.g., `inactive`, `paused`) to skip

 5. Copy your **Google Sheet ID** from the URL:
    ```